 Style Guide for Electronic Theses and Dissertations

-The Thesis and Dissertation Guide is the official word on what the School of Graduate Studies expects in a graduate thesis or dissertation.
+The Thesis and Dissertation Guide is the official word on what the ETSU Graduate School expects in a graduate thesis or dissertation.
 Get to know these rules well.

 - Theses and dissertations that do not meet these guidelines will be returned for correction.